 Topic 2.5.
 Programming features for the Windows operating platform.
 Object orientation of the system The concept of API and software development capabilities.
 Windows messages and their role in operational system Windows.
 Dialog windows are modal and non-modal.
 Window procedure.
-Tasks on self-study:

-1. Programming of modal dialogue windows

-2. Programming non-modal dialog boxes.
+- 1. Programming of modal dialogue windows - 2.
+Programming non-modal dialog boxes.
 Problems of organizing the work of many non-modal windows.